 Graduand Listing

-In line with SMU’s sustainability drive, the Graduand Listings and Donors Acknowledgement for the Class of 2025 will be available solely in an electronic format for the duration of Commencement.
+In line with SMU’s sustainability drive, the Graduand Listings and Donor Acknowledgement for the Class of 2026 will be available solely in an electronic format for the duration of Commencement.

 1. Commencement Registration